02 December 2024

 Matthew 1.1 KWL

-Pharisees had readied first-century Israelis with tales of a Messiah who’d conquer the world.
-If the prophecies about him meant what the Pharisees claimed—and the Pharisees weren’t wrong, were they—this’d be the guy who finally threw out the hated Roman occupiers, established Israel’s independence, then went forth to conquer a ton of territory and establish a new Israeli Empire.
+Pharisees had taught first-century Israelis that Messiah would rule the world.
+Unfortunately, Jewish nationalists had taken this idea and thought Messiah would conquer their hated Roman occupiers, establish Israel’s independence, then go forth to conquer a ton of territory like Alexander of Macedon, and establish a new Israeli Empire.
 One even better than the Roman Empire, ’cause now it wouldn’t be run by dirty gentiles.
 Now gentiles would be the second-class citizens in their new Empire.
 Semite supremacy!

-And though Jesus is a literal descendant of both David, the third king of Israel, and Abraham ben Terah, the ancestor of the Arabs, Edomites, and Israelis, the more important thing is Jesus is the fulfillment of their relationships with the LORD.
+And though Jesus is a literal descendant of both David, the third king of Israel, and Abraham ben Terah, the ancestor of the Israelis, Edomites, and Arabs, the more important thing is Jesus is the fulfillment of their relationships with the LORD.
 Without Abraham’s faith in the LORD these people-groups wouldn’t even exist, much less be monotheists who pursued a living God instead of ridiculous pagan myths.
 Without David’s loyalty to God, the LORD wouldn’t have responded with any promise to make one of his descendants the greatest king ever.
-There’s a lot of theological baggage in Matthew’s simple verse.

 Jesus’s ancestors.